The stdarg header defines several macros used to get the arguments in a function when the number of arguments is not known.

 Declaration:

-void va_end(va_listap);
+void va_end(va_list

 Allows a function with variable arguments which used the

-va_start macro to return.
-If va_end is not called
+macro to return.
+If va_end

 before returning from the function, the result is undefined.
 The variable